plproxy/plproxy/doc/tutorial.md

     $$ LANGUAGE plpgsql;

 A production application might query some configuration tables to return the connstrings.
-The number of partitions must be a power of 2.
+The number of partitions must be a power of 2 unless `modular_mapping` is set.

 Next define a `plproxy.get_cluster_version(cluster_name)` function.
 This is called on each request and determines if the output from a cached